xhesjana1/Jessy-s-Journeys/README.md

 * Users should have the option to click on a link to learn more about Jessy.

-* About Page → Users should be able to clicking the link from the home page so it takes users to about page with more details about jessy, and the reason behind the giveaway.
+* About Page → Users should be able to clicking the link from the home page so it takes users to about page with more details about Jessy, and the reason behind the giveaway.
 The page also should provide a clear and concise explanation of the contest and how users can participate.

 * Giveaway Entry → Users can easily access information on how to enter the contest.

 * Following on Social Media & Form submission → To participate, users must follow Jessy on social media and complete the entry form.
-If any required fields are left blank, the form will prompt them to fill in the missing information before submission also once the form is submission will let the user know that the submission of the form was sucessfull.
+If any required fields are left blank, the form will prompt them to fill in the missing information before submission also once the form is submission will let the user know that the submission of the form was successful.

-### Key Features implemented upone webpage release
+### Key Features implemented upon webpage release

  Easy Navigation – Clear and simple menu for smooth browsing.
- Mobile Responsiveness – Optimized for seamless viewing on all devices iphone, ipad, laptop, and monitor devices.
+ Mobile Responsiveness – Optimized for seamless viewing on all devices Phone, iPad, laptop, and monitor devices.
  Visually Engaging Design – Clear images and a clean layout.
  Call to Action (CTA) – Prominent buttons guiding users to follow me on social media and easy form to enter the giveaway.
  Social Media Integration – Direct links to the footer in all sites for Jessy’s social media profiles for easy following.